2008: “Color-Blind” Nation

 Source: Wikipedia

-For example, a survey published by the Associated Press in 2012 revealed that “whites demonstrated more racism than in 2008 when Obama was elected” (Bonilla-Silva, 2018, p.
-212).
 Sociologist Eduardo Bonilla-Silva (2018) has argued that we live in an age of color-blind racism and that the presidential election of 2016 “prove[d] the significance of color-blind racism” (p.
 222).
-Bonilla-Silva defines color-blind racism as a new white supremacy that continues the racial hierarchy in America by using different, more subtle and sophisticated methods than the overt racism of the Jim Crow era.
+Bonilla-Silva defines color-blind racism as a new White supremacy that continues the racial hierarchy in America by using different, more subtle and sophisticated methods than the overt racism of the Jim Crow era.
 Qualities of this new racial structure are

 [T]he increasingly covert nature of racial discourse and racial practices; the avoidance of racial terminology and the ever-growing claim by whites that they experience ‘reverse racism’; the elaboration of a racial agenda over political matters that eschews direct racial references; the invisibility of most mechanisms to reproduce racial inequality; and finally, the rearticulation of some racial practices characteristic of the Jim Crow period of race relations. (p.
 17-18)

-In the 2016 presidential election, the resurgence of white supremacy was on full display within the rhetoric of the candidates as well as throughout the policies and narratives that vilified non-white individuals.
+In the 2016 presidential election, the resurgence of White supremacy was on full display within the rhetoric of the candidates as well as throughout the policies and narratives that vilified non-White individuals.

 The toxic political rhetoric, and the rise of the “alt-right” all demonstrate blatant racism.
 An obvious example of racism at the highest level is when then presidential candidate Donald Trump said of Mexican immigrants, “They’re bringing drugs.
 They’re bringing crime.
 They’re rapists.”
 Similar statements appeared throughout the 45th President’s term of office, and those racist statements stood in direct contrast to some of the awareness-building protests and public outrage at the deaths of Michael Brown, Breonna Taylor, George Floyd, and others.